craigerskine/legendofmana.info/_site/walkthrough/events/teatime-of-danger.md

 ---
 Place the Ancient Tablet AF to the space directly to the Right of your Home to create the *Mindas Ruins*.
 Enter the *Mindas Ruins*.

-Note: These instructions may need an overhaul!{.mb-5 .p-2 .bg-red-500 .text-white .font-bold .uppercase .rounded}
+Note: These instructions have been overhauled!
+Please let me know if they are not accurate.{.mb-5 .p-2 .bg-red-500 .text-white .font-bold .uppercase .rounded}

 ![Mindas Ruins](/_assets/img/walkthrough/maps/mindas-ruins.png){.mx-auto .w-full .max-w-[300px]}